 The main business activities include the evaluation and exploration of mineral exploration properties to define economic mineral deposits aiming for potential development.
-The Company is currently focused on resource expansion at the San Marcial Area, as well as exploring for new discoveries elsewhere on the Plomosas Project.
-The carrying values of the Company's exploration and evaluation assets are dependent upon the discovery of economically recoverable reserves and future profitable production or proceeds from the disposition of these assets.
+The Company is currently focused on resource expansion at the San Marcial Area, as well as exploring new discoveries elsewhere on the Plomosas Project.
+The carrying values of the Company's exploration and evaluation assets are dependent upon the continued exploration of the property, and the discovery of economically recoverable reserves and future profitable production or proceeds from the disposition of these assets.
 These carrying values do not necessarily reflect their present or future values.